Is your school or community center located in the Chattanooga metropolitan area and would you like to:

 - Add opportunities for hands-on science in biology, ecology and earth science.

-- Expose students to healthy, outdoor physical activity.
+- Expose individuals to healthy, outdoor physical activity.

-- Reduce energy consumption and improve storm water management; enhance sustainability and green-school certification?
+- Reduce energy consumption and improve storm water management; enhance sustainability and green certifications.

-Teachers and students across the United States are expanding learning opportunities by enhancing their schoolyards with butterfly gardens and other pollinator habitats.
+Teachers, students, and concerned communities across the United States are expanding learning opportunities by enhancing their schoolyards and public community spaces with butterfly gardens and other pollinator habitats.
 These projects enrich the learning environment and provide aesthetic and environmental benefits.